MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 ```

 ### -AllUsers
-Specifies to display Windows App auto update and repair settings for all that are installed for all users.
+Specifies to display Windows App Auto Update and Repair settings for all that are installed for all users.

 ```yaml
 Type: SwitchParameter